stroiman/nestor/README.md

 ## Motivation

-Currently, if you want to write a bucklescript-based back-end, the most viable option is to use `express`, or
+Currently, if you want to write a bucklescript-based back-end, the most viable is to use bucklescript bindings to existing node.js frameworks, like `express`.

-None of these frameworks follow a functional idioms.
-E.g., when using express, it is quite idiomatic to write middlewares that mutate the `Request` object.
+Unfortunately, express is not geared towards functional programming paradigms, e.g. it is quite idiomatic to write middlewares that mutate the `Request` object.

 The philosophy of this framework is that a middleware doesn't mutate the context, but passes data on to the next middleware using monadic/kleisli